Horseshoe Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
-Water temperature is a refreshing 62 degrees F, good for a quick swim.
+Flow is lower than usual for this time of year.
+Water temperature is a refreshing 69 degrees F, good for a quick swim.
 Expect excellent dissolved oxygen levels.
-PH is normal at 7.7 and mineral content is typical.
+PH is normal at 7.8 and mineral content is typical.

 Water Quality